DriesenMathijs/CustomConfigurationSectionForCollection/README.md

 This example uses a collection of styles

+Don't forget to reference System.Configuration to your project

 ## Program.cs
 In this class we simply call our ConfigSettings (which is a helper class) to fetch all elements in our configuration & display them on the console